-Twilight Zone Tower of Terror Sunset Boulevard Disney’s Hollywood Studios
+Twilight Zone Tower of Terror Ultimate Guide – Disney’s Hollywood Studios

 Looming ominously at the end of Sunset Boulevard is the rundown Hollywood Tower Hotel, home to one of the premiere thrill rides at Disney’s Hollywood Studios – The Twilight Zone Tower of Terror.
-Enhanced recently, the Tower of Terror now sends guests plummeting again and again and again — a far cry from the ride that debuted in July 1994 with only one big drop.
-This exhilarating ride lives up to its name, as well as its new slogan: Fear every drop!
+The Tower of Terror sends guests plummeting and speeding upward again and again and again.
+This exhilarating ride lives up to its name!

 Just before you board the elevator for the ride, there is an exit for those who change their minds at the last minute.
 Be sure to let the Cast Member know if you wish to exit at this point.

-If you’ve ever seen a commercial advertising this ride, you probably think you stand during it.
+If you’ve ever seen a commercial advertising this ride, you may think you stand during it.
 In actuality, you’re seated and restrained by a seat belt.

 Restrooms are located to the right as you stand facing the Tower at the end of Sunset Boulevard.

-The Tower Shops, featuring Tower of Terror-specific merchandise, are located at the exit of this attraction.
-There is also a photograph taken during one of the drop sequences that is available for purchase, or as part of the Memory Maker package, at the ride exit.
+The Tower Hotel Gifts, featuring Tower of Terror-specific merchandise, is located at the exit of this attraction.
+There is also a photograph/video taken during one of the drop sequences that is available for purchase, or as part of the Memory Maker package, at the ride exit.

 Engineers are able to reprogram new drop sequences in the ride due to the advanced technology it employs.
 Riders are currently launched to the top of the tower at breathtaking speed, then dropped faster-than-free-fall to the bottom again and again.

 Ride engineers tested 33 versions of the Tower of Terror before coming up with what they felt was the best and most thrilling attraction.

 Imagineers watched each episode of the original Twilight Zone series at least twice before developing this ride.